Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Related Work

-\paragraph*{Geographically-distributed SMR.} Various works studied the improvement of SMR for WANs~\cite{mao2008mencius, mao2009towards, wester2009tolerating, veronese2010ebawa, amir10steward, coelho18geopaxos, numakura2019evaluation, eischer2020low, eischer2020resilient, neiheiser2020fireplug, yang2021dispersedledger}.
-Mencius, one of the first of these works, optimizes performance in WANs using a rotating leader scheme that allows clients to pick their geographically closest replica as its leader~\cite{mao2008mencius}.
-While Mencius tolerates only crash faults, EBAWA uses the same rotating leader technique together with trusted components on each replica to tolerate a minority of Byzantine replicas in a protocol that requires the same number of communication steps as Mencius~\cite{veronese2010ebawa}.
-Steward proposes a hierarchical, two-layered architecture for replication.
-Regional groups within a system site run Byzantine agreement, and these replication groups are finally connected over a CFT protocol~\cite{amir10steward}.
-Steward’s idea of a hierarchical architecture was later employed in Fireplug~\cite{neiheiser2020fireplug} for efficient geo-replication of graph databases by composing multiple BFT-SMaRt groups.
-PBFT-CS refines PBFT with client-side speculation.
-Clients send subsequent requests after predicting a response to an earlier request without waiting for the earlier request to commit -- however, clients need to track and propagate the dependencies between requests~\cite{wester2009tolerating}.
-WHEAT optimizes BFT SMR latency by incorporating weighted replication and tentative executions~\cite{wheat}, while AWARE enriches WHEAT through self-monitoring capabilities and dynamic optimization by adjusting weights and leader position~\cite{aware}.
-By utilizing BFT forensics, \ourProtocol{} can safely use smaller consensus quorums and accelerate Byzantine consensus even further than AWARE, mastering the resilience-performance trade-off that previously limited AWARE's performance.
+\paragraph{Geographically-distributed SMR} Various works studied the improvement of SMR for WANs~\cite{mao2008mencius, mao2009towards, wester2009tolerating, veronese2010ebawa, amir10steward, coelho18geopaxos, numakura2019evaluation, eischer2020low, eischer2020resilient, neiheiser2020fireplug, gupta2020resilientdb, yahyaoui2024tolerating}.
+Mencius, one of the earliest of these works, optimizes WAN performance using a rotating leader scheme that allows clients to pick their geographically closest replica as its leader~\cite{mao2008mencius}, but tolerating only crash faults.
+EBAWA uses the same rotating leader technique together with trusted components on each replica to tolerate Byzantine replicas in a protocol with the same number of communication steps as Mencius~\cite{veronese2010ebawa}.
+Steward proposes a hierarchical, two-layered replication architecture.
+Regional groups within a system site run Byzantine agreements, and these replication groups are then connected with a CFT protocol~\cite{amir10steward}.
+Fireplug~\cite{neiheiser2020fireplug} later adapts this hierarchical architecture for efficient geo-replication of graph databases by composing multiple BFT-SMaRt groups.
+GeoBFT~\cite{gupta2020resilientdb} assumes regional clusters and employs hierarchical consensus to first replicate a client transaction in its local replication group, and afterwards the transactions of all local groups are shared globally, then ordered and executed.
+A similar approach was used in~\cite{yahyaoui2024tolerating}, which employs the Damysus protocol~\cite{decouchant2022damysus} to decide on superblocks in the upper consensus layer.
+In hierarchical approaches, it is assumed that the number of failures is bounded for each of the clusters.

+WHEAT optimizes BFT SMR latency by incorporating weighted replication and tentative executions~\cite{wheat}, while \aware{} enriches WHEAT through self-monitoring capabilities and dynamic optimization by adjusting weights and leader position~\cite{aware}.
+By integrating lightweight forensics, \ourProtocol{} can safely use smaller consensus quorums and accelerate Byzantine consensus even further than \aware, thus mastering the resilience-performance trade-off that limits \aware's performance.